ietf-wg-cellar/matroska-specification/notes.md

 There are three types of lacing:

-1. Xiph, inspired by what is found in the Ogg container [@?RFC3533]
+* Xiph, which is inspired by what is found in the Ogg container [@?RFC3533]

-2. EBML, which is the same with sizes coded differently
+* EBML, which is the same with sizes coded differently

-3. fixed-size, where the size is not coded
+* fixed-size, where the size is not coded

 When lacing is not used, i.e., to store a single frame, lacing bits 5 and 6 of the `Block` or `SimpleBlock` **MUST** be set to 0.